maksimgm/engineering_blog/css-specificity.md

 As you may have guessed the `font-family` of our list element will be, times new roman, because an *Inline* style sheet takes precedence over an *External* style sheet.

-**When Should !important Declarations Be Used?**
+**When Should `!important` Declarations Be Used?**

 The`!important` declaration should **not be used unless they are absolutely necessary** after all other options have been exhausted.
 Do not be one of those individuals who use `!important` declarations out of laziness, to avoid debugging your code, or to rush through a project.
 This is a bad habit, because you are disrupting the natural flow of rules.
 The reason specificity exists in CSS is to make sure that certain elements take precedence over others.
-The `!important` declarations throws  those rules out of thee window, and allows the user to declare which elements are more important.
+The `!important` declarations throws  those rules out of the window, and allows the user to declare which elements are more important.

-The `!important` declaration to allow users with special needs to place an emphasis on a specific CSS rule that will aid their ability to access content.
+The `!important` declaration allows users with special needs to place emphasis on specific CSS syntax that will aid their ability to access content.
 Additionally, the `!important` declaration can also be used to override urgent problems.
 However, this should only be a temporary fix, until a better solution is found.

 ##### Conclusion